comp1100/comp1100.github.io/_sources/intro.md

 ### Learning outcomes

-After successfully completing this course, students should be able to
+After successfully completing this course, students should be able to:

 1. Work independently as part of a team with diverse backgrounds towards authentic IT innovation solutions
 2. Apply innovation processes to open ended problems